VisualFP/docs/SA/project_documentation/content/meeting_minutes/week_04.typ

 - Discussion of function visualization drafts
 - Input from Advisor:
     - Include a code scenario with currying
-    - Maybe VisualFP should go into the direction of a visual version of GHCi
+    - Maybe VisualFP should go in the direction of a visual version of GHCi
 - Decision: Determine next steps based on designs next week